asaikali/webauthn-spring/webauthn-basics/readme.md

 * Go back to the home page and try to access the quotes link you will be redirect to the login page
 * follow the promotes and login without a password

+## Explore the Application Database

+This demo app uses h2 to store all the registration you can explore the database by going to [https://localhost:8443/h2-console](https://localhost:8443/h2-console) you can connect with the default username sa and empty password, just hit the connect button and you will be able to browse all the database tables. if you put breakpoints in the application you can explore what gets stored at different stages of the registration process.

 ## Explore the registration code